 - Share: Shares/links the component and its component instances with the other versions.
 Any changes to this component will be propagated to all related environment versions.

 Duplicate: Creates a unique version of this component that is completely separate from the other versions.
 Component instances will also be duplicated to this version, along with any associated virtual assets or proxies.
 Changes to the component’s name or description will be seen across all environment versions, but any other changes to this component will be isolated to this specific version; they will not be propagated to similar components in other environment versions.

 - If you are duplicating components that use virtual assets, provisioning actions, or proxies—and you want to copy them to a different Virtualize Server, check Copy provisioning actions, virtual assets, and proxies to another Virtualize Server, then specify which server you want them copied to.

 - If you are duplicating components that use Parasoft Data Repositories—and you want to copy them to a different Data Repository Server, check Copy data repositories to another server, then specify which Data Repository server you want them copied to.
-This functionality requires Virtualize 9.9 or higher.

 A new environment will be created and listed in the Versions area of the Environments page.